QuantumCorrosion/QuantumCorrosion-website/content/post/2018-05-corrosion-notes.md

 Work function $W$
 : $W=\tilde{\mu}^{g,0}-\tilde{\mu}^{0}=\mu^{g,0}-\alpha^{0}=\mu^{g,0}-\mu^{0}-q\chi$

+Potential of Zero Charge
+: The value of the electrode potential such that the electrode surface has zero charge

 $q$ is the charge of the particle.
 Note that the point $p$ is always in vacuum.